-Hattie Davis is a Nurse clinician with 37+ years of experience in clinical practices, academia, program development and administration.
-She received her Bachelors of Science in Nursing from Boston College in 1981, Master’s in Science in Nursing from Boston University in 1988, and a Master’s in Business Administration and Health Administration from Pfeiffer University in 2000.
+Hattie Davis is a Nurse clinician with 37+ years of experience in clinical practices, academia, program development, and administration.
+She received her Bachelor of Science in Nursing from Boston College in 1981, a Master’s in Science in Nursing from Boston University in 1988, and a Master’s in Business Administration and Health Administration from Pfeiffer University in 2000.

-Over the course of her career, Ms. Davis developed a passion for elder care.
+Over the course of her career, Ms. Davis developed a passion for eldercare.
 This passion stemmed from having to place her mother and mother-in-law in large nursing home facilities.
 Neither of these wonderful ladies received the care they deserved, so Ms. Davis decided to develop her own and give someone else’s mom or dad what hers didn’t receive.
-Things like good, home cooked meals, excellent healthcare, dignity, engagement, choices, and attention.
+Things like a good, home-cooked meal, excellent healthcare, dignity, engagement, choices, and attention.

 Dr. Paulette Dillard

 Dr. Paulette Dillard, the 18th President of Shaw University, has a rich teaching history that includes having taught biology for over 20 years at various institutions.
 The Board of Trustees made her appointment to President permanent after she had served as interim President for a year.
 Prior to assuming the interim role, Dr. Dillard had served as: